evroGit/ngSiteExample/README.md

 [http://ngsite.square7.de](http://ngsite.square7.de)

 ## Getting Started
-To install the project, it must be copied to the corresponding directory on a Web server.
+To install the project, it must be copied to the corresponding directory on a web server.

 ### The NgSite uses the following basic technologies: